yusuf-eren/yusuf-eren/README.md

 I studied Science in High School.
 I developed Arduino systems in high school and taught them to other students.
 We developed 7 TUBITAK(The Scientific and Technological Research Council of Turkey) projects in my last year.
 Then I joined FRC in 7536 Anka Robotics.
 I worked here for 1 year as a software developer.

  After high school, I applied to Computer Programming at Sakarya University.
-I graduated 1 week ago.
+I graduated.
 I developed backend applications with NodeJS.

 I have a huge interest in payment systems and e-commerce, infrastructures, and technologies.
 I'm interested in backend and serverless technologies.